Last Updated : 06 May 2013 at 06:15 IST

 Chances are miniscule that Syrian rebels would join Assad in a fight against a foreign enemy that is Israel:

 “We call on the Syrian people to hold steadfast onto the revolution, and to reject the regime’s consistent aggression against the interests of the country and its people.
-We ask the Syrian people to continue working towards our goal of ridding the country of the destruction and chaos created by the Assad ruling family, who has consistently allowed its interests to take precedent over national interests,” statement released by Syrian Coalition Media Office , the media wing of Syrian rebels said, subseqent to the attacks
+We ask the Syrian people to continue working towards our goal of ridding the country of the destruction and chaos created by the Assad ruling family, who has consistently allowed its interests to take precedent over national interests,” statement released by Syrian Coalition Media Office , the media wing of Syrian rebels said, subseqent to the attacks.

 While Middle East ideologically has become more dangerous and the scenarios there much more uncertain, on a functional level, the status quo would be maintained as an otherwise-scenario would be chaotic to the core.
 In times of uncertainty chaos is at best avoided and nobody knows this better than Israel helping them take a calculated risk.